 Mentorship is a well-established practice for supporting student nurses on clinical placements in most developing countries.
 However, it is currently not formally undertaken or recognised in Sri Lanka, which potentially impacts negatively on students’ experiences and learning.
 As well as dissatisfaction for learners, this also has implications for care quality and patient safety.

 Elaine Hill and Adele Nightingale, Senior Lecturers in the School of Sport and Health Sciences, have collaborated with practitioners from the UK and Sri Lanka to devise a mentorship education programme for Sri Lankan nurses.
 Crucial to the success of this project was using UK colleagues’ knowledge and skills to support the Sri Lankan partners to design a programme tailored to their needs.
-This has now been approved by the Sri Lankan Ministry of Health and will be piloted in 2020.
+This has now been approved by the Sri Lankan Ministry of Health and was piloted in 2020.
 There were several stages to the programme’s development.
 To better understand how mentorship education works in the UK, a Sri Lankan nursing researcher shadowed UCLan staff as they carried out mentorship teaching.
 Research involving qualified nurses and students was undertaken in association with the Institute for Research and Development in Sri Lanka and this informed the design of the resulting programme.
 The intention is for this to become a registered, nationally-recognised award.
 There are also plans for a ‘train the trainer’ programme to ensure that delivery is sustainable in the long-term.
 Papers and conference presentations are also in progress.